red-khann/Java-Pattern_programs/README.md

 - Fork the repository
 - Add your changes
 - Commit and push
 - Create a pull request

+## 🪪 License
+This project is licensed under the MIT License — see the LICENSE file for details.

+## ⭐ Support
+If you like this project, please **give it a star** on GitHub — it helps others discover it and motivates further development! 🌟

 Keep practicing and improving your pattern logic to strengthen your Java fundamentals! ☕